-The experience of losing a family member is understandably difficult for donor families and friends, many find comfort knowing that their loved one gave the ultimate gift of life.
+The experience of losing a family member is understandably difficult for donor families and friends.
+Many find comfort knowing that their loved one gave the ultimate gift of life.
 Southwest Transplant Alliance (STA) is committed to honoring the memories of donors and supporting donor families in their journeys.

 Honoring Your Donor

-Donor Family and Recipient Communications
+Organ Donor Family and Recipient Communications

 If you are considering writing to your loved one’s recipient(s), please use the following guide when you draft your correspondence.

 It’s important to remember that while you may wish to correspond with a transplant recipient, it’s the recipient’s personal choice whether or not to return the sentiment.
-Some transplant recipients have said that the emotions surrounding their life-saving gift can be overwhelming, and it’s difficult for them to express their gratitude in words.
+Some transplant recipients have said that the emotions surrounding their lifesaving gift can be overwhelming, and it’s difficult for them to express their gratitude in words.
 Still others may take several months or years before they feel comfortable responding.

 Meeting Organ Recipients

 Due to the large number of lives saved with a single tissue donation, communication with tissue recipients differs from that of organ recipients.
-Our tissue partner organizations have explained that health care providers are prevented from releasing specific information about tissue recipients.
+Our tissue partner organizations have explained that healthcare providers are prevented from releasing specific information about tissue recipients.
 Only the recipient may approve release of their information, therefore, contact cannot be initiated by the donor family.

 However, several programs have recently been created to encourage tissue recipients to reach out to their donor families.
 As a result, the number of correspondence received has greatly increased.
 Should Southwest Transplant Alliance receive a letter from one of your loved one’s tissue recipients, we will forward it as soon as possible.
-For this reason, it’s important to keep Southwest Transplant Alliance informed with your most up-to-date mailing address.
+For this reason, it’s important to keep Southwest Transplant Alliance informed with your most up-to-date contact information.

 Grief Support and Resources